 The Sub-Committee on Continuing Education of the IEEE Computational Intelligence Society (CIS) aims at providing members, designers and researchers in the industrial sector with assistance and support for using tools of computational intelligence and their applications to various industrial sectors.
-There are two potential missions here.
-The first is to make industry aware of the unique capabilities and appropriate applications of computational intelligence techniques, the second are modules used to train industrial researchers in particular niche.
+The initial goal is to make industry aware of the unique capabilities and appropriate applications of computational intelligence techniques.
+A secondary goal is to supply modules to train industrial researchers in a particular niche.

 The committee puts at the disposal of its members a large repository or archived material, including lectures, tutorials, webinars, and courses.
-Most of these resources are part of the IEEE CIS Video Collection available to members at large.
+Most of these resources are part of the CIS Resource Center available to members at large.
 The Committee will target among this knowledge base, pertinent material that can be used by members of the industrial sectors.